macarooni-man/auto-mcs/amscript-docs.md

 ### @server.on_stop

-Fired upon process termination by Auto-MCS, not when `/stop` or a crash is logged.
+Fired upon process termination by auto-mcs, not when `/stop` or a crash is logged.

 **Accepted parameters**:
 | Parameter | Description |